malachany/arc311/Lab1/README.md

 3. For *Require acceptance for endpoint*, select the check box for **Acceptance Reqired** to accept requests to your service manually.
 	>If you do not select this option, endpoint connections are automatically accepted.

 4. Click **Create Service**.
 You should get a success message like the one below.
 Notice that you will be allocated a DNS name for the *Endpoint Service*.
-Once finsihed, click **Close**.
+Once finished, click **Close**.

 	![Create Endpoint Service](../images/create-endpoint-service-sucess.png)